Andy Biggs: 9/11 Victims Compensation Fund

 In 2019, Biggs was one of 11 House Republicans to oppose funding for the September 11 Victims Compensation Fund bill H.R.
 1327.
 On July 12, 2019, the measure passed the House, 402–12.

 Israel

 Biggs voted to provide Israel with support following 2023 Hamas attack on Israel.

 Antitrust

 In 2022, Biggs was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

 2023 United States debt-ceiling crisis

 In April 2023, Biggs was one of four Republican representatives who voted against the proposed Limit, Save, Grow Act, which raised the debt ceiling while at the same time providing for spending cuts, saying that the proposed spending and deficit reductions contained in the bill were insufficient.

 In June of the same year, Biggs was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Personal life

-Biggs is married to Cindy Biggs.
-Their daughter died of cancer in 2025.
+Biggs married Cindy Biggs in 1982.
+They have six children and eleven grandchildren.
+One of their daughters, Cosette, died at age 37 of cancer in 2025, leaving behind a husband and three children.